stupidusername/CrazyTwatterSpaghetti/README.md

 - A RDBMS supported by SQLAlchemy.
 See [SQLAlchemy 1.2 Documentation > Dialects](https://docs.sqlalchemy.org/en/latest/dialects/index.html).

 ## Installation
-- Create a `config.ini` and configure the database DSN.
-Use `config-example.ini` for reference.
+- Create a `config.ini`.
+Change the database DSN and the secret key used for cookies.
+Use `config-example.ini` as reference.
 - Apply DB migrations: `$ alembic upgrade head`.

 ## Usage